subarnop/SentimentAnalysisJava/README.md

 * Tekenzation of the sentment texts
 * Removal of Texts that are not responsible for sentiment determination but used largely such as pronouns, prepostions, etc.
 * Selection of most frequent 1000 tokens
+* Construction of Histograms for every element
 * Traing the model with 2/3 rd data elements
+* Construction of averaged histogram for both positive and negative class
 * Testing with KNN and nBayes classiifers

 ### Dataset Used